In this section we'll discuss several concepts at the core of messaging technology and Solace message routers:

-In application development terms, messaging (aka message-oriented middleware or just middleware) refers to technology that lets computer systems share information without requiring direct connections or awareness of one another’s location.
+In application development terms, messaging (also commonly known as message-oriented middleware or just middleware) refers to technology that lets computer systems share information without requiring direct connections or awareness of one another’s location.

 In many ways messaging is like postal/shipping services—just like you hand your letter or many packages to the carrier and trust that it will get where you want it to go, in messaging exchanges applications hand off information to the messaging system that routes it to whatever applications, analytics engines or user interfaces you’ve said you want it to get to.
 The analogy holds up when you consider different kinds of shipping and qualities of service (first class vs. bulk mail, ground vs. overnight, local vs. overseas, and so on) as different kinds of messaging are used for different kinds of interactions, such as publish/subscribe, request/reply… more on that below.